 Road Runner Express, Steel roller coaster at Six Flags Fiesta Texas, US

-The coaster was designed in 1997 by manufacturer Arrow Dynamics under engineer Alan Schilke's direction.
-The project was part of the park's development into a multi-ride entertainment venue.
+The coaster was designed in 1997 by Arrow Dynamics under engineer Alan Schilke.
+It was built as part of the park's expansion into a multi-ride venue.

 The name comes from the Looney Tunes cartoons, and the Crackaxle Canyon themed area displays these references throughout.
 Signage and queue design convey the spirit of this classic cartoon character.

-Riders must be at least 42 inches tall and are secured with lapbar restraints before the ride begins.
-It is best to secure loose items and follow all staff instructions throughout the experience.
+Riders must be at least 42 inches (107 cm) tall and are secured with a lap bar before the ride starts.
+Loose items should be stored beforehand, and staff instructions apply throughout the ride.

 The community of curious travelers